Winter 2020 (or really, anytime there’s snow!)

 - Consider arranging third-party snow removal with neighbours to make better sense of the minimum hours they come out for.

-Supplementary to yours and the City’s efforts, our DTNYXE staff provide additional snow clearing around wheelchair access ramps, benches and other amenity areas.
-With the acquisition of our own snow sweeper, you’ll also see us brushing snow along sidewalks.
-But don’t rely on us to do it all!
-We love to help, but in order for Downtown Saskatoon to remain the open, inviting and upscale urban experience it is, we all have to chip in and do our jobs.
+As supplemental to your and the City’s efforts, DTNYXE staff provide additional snow clearing around wheelchair access ramps, benches and other amenity areas.
+With the acquisition of our own snow sweeper, you will also see us brushing snow along sidewalks.
+But don’t rely on us to do your job!
+We all have to help make the Downtown Saskatoon urban experience upscale and inviting.